 Welcome to Good Shepherd Caregivers

-The mission of Good Shepherd Caregivers is to provide informal volunteer caregiving to home-based older or disabled Jefferson County residents.
-Our goal is to promote independence, dignity, security and quality of life among elderly, disabled, frail and homebound residents of our county, regardless of income or family circumstances.
+Our goal is to assist families and promote independence, dignity, security and quality of life among the elderly, disabled, frail and homebound residents, regardless of income or family circumstances.

-Our free, non-medical caregiving services are all provided by volunteers and include transportation to medical appointments, yard work, light housework, friendly visits, reassurance phone calls, and medical equipment loan.
+Our free, non-medical caregiving services are all provided by volunteers and include transportation to medical appointments, yard work, light housework, friendly visits, wellness calls, and medical equipment loan.